-Dogs that Swindells and Dickens keep for breeding and the puppies they mass-produce are ‘livestock’ for the purposes of running a very profitable business, with the least amount of money spent on the dogs, thereby ensuring the biggest possible profit, for example:
+Dogs that Swindells and Dickens keep for breeding and the puppies they mass-produce are ‘livestock’ for the purposes of running a very profitable business, with the least amount of money spent on the dogs, for example:

 — by their own admission, Little Rascals carry out absolutely no blood, DNA or breed-specific health tests on any of their breeding dogs, and many new owners have reported cases of –

 Giardia; Campylobacteriosis; Inflammatory Bowel Disease; Canine Intestinal Lymphangiectasia; Kennel Cough; Myasthenia and far too many cases of PARVOVIRUS, often within hours of buying their puppy, in some cases fatal [see Beagle Puppy Deaths].

 However, from a professional ethics standpoint, a puppy’s health prior to sale is also the responsibility of the veterinary practice Little Rascals use, who should have a duty of care, not just to their clients, but to the animals they attend.
 Those veterinary practices have included Orchard House Vets in Metheringham and, most recently, Lincs Veterinary Solutions in Market Rasen [→Vets]—

 Little Rascals currently have a breeding licence for 200 breeding bitches and may have up to 50+ stud dogs at any one time.